Asynchronous Meetings: What They Are And How To Implement Them

 1. Project Updates: Team members update a shared document or project management tool with their progress, which others can review and comment on at their convenience.

-2. Brainstorming Sessions: Ideas are shared and discussed on a digital whiteboard or discussion board over a period of time.
+2. Brainstorming Sessions: Ideas are shared and discussed on a digital whiteboard or discussion board over some time.

 4. Decision Making: Proposals are shared via email or a collaboration platform, and team members vote or comment at their convenience.